 Indeed, when hospitals in China started giving their COVID-19 patients IV vitamin C, survival rates increased and hospital stays decreased by two or three days.
 Why does vitamin C seem to help so much?
 Vitamin C helps your body reprocess glutathione by converting oxidized glutathione back to its active form.

 Likely Chinese COVID-19 patients did so well because they were able to recycle their glutathione.
-Doctors in the United States and many other countries have had similar positive results treating sick patients with IV vitamin C. Clinical trials testing the efficacy of IV vitamin C are ongoing.
+Doctors in America and many other countries have had similar positive results treating sick patients with IV vitamin C. Clinical trials testing the efficacy of IV vitamin C are ongoing.

 Saved by glutathione